-Nepal Visa: You can get multiple entries of Nepal Visa for 15, 30, 90 days ahead of departure or upon arrival at Kathmandu Tribhuvan Airport.
+Nepal Visa: You can get multiple entries of Nepal Visa for 15, 30, or 90 days ahead of departure or upon arrival at Kathmandu Tribhuvan Airport.

 Bhutan Visa: All foreigners (except for citizens of Bangladesh, India, and the Maldives) must obtain a visa before visiting Bhutan.
-Only the licensed Bhutanese tour operators or one of their international partners (like Peregrine Treks and Tours) can help apply for a Bhutan Visa.
+Only licensed Bhutanese tour operators or one of their international partners (like Peregrine Treks and Tours) can help apply for a Bhutan Visa.